 It took some research and several years before finally realizing I could buy “marmahon” here in the States.
 Based on the comments I’ve been seeing from my readers, I see I’m not the only one.
 The equivalent to marmahon is Pearl Couscous, also called Israeli Couscous.

-Pearl couscous are little toasted pasta balls.
+Pearl couscous is essentially little toasted pasta balls.
 Couscous is made of semolina or wheat flour and tastes like pasta.
 They were created in Israel in the 1950s due to a rice shortage.
 Couscous is very versatile and you can cook it like you would pasta.